-The major areas from which questions have been asked were from Algebra and Functions, Number System, Probability, Mixtures, Geometry, Co-ordinate Geometry, Arithmetic Sequences, Tables Chart, Multiple Graph, Percentage, Profit and Loss, Interest, Average, Logarithm, etc. Within these, XAT examiners have focused on areas of Geometry, Algebra and Number Systems along with questions from Tables and Multiple graphs.
+The major areas from which questions have been asked were: Algebra and Functions, Number System, Probability, Mixtures, Geometry, Co-ordinate Geometry, Arithmetic Sequences, Tables Chart, Multiple Graph, Percentage, Profit and Loss, Interest, Average, Logarithm, etc. Within these, XAT examiners have focused on areas of Geometry, Algebra and Number Systems along with questions from Tables and Multiple graphs.

 You should learn and practice the basic concepts of all the major topics of Quant with special focus on the above-mentioned areas.
 Let us take a look at a couple of questions that appeared in previous year XAT

 Q. 1.
 What is the sum of the series -64, -66, -68 ........- 100?
 (XAT previous year)

-As you can see, just having the basic knowledge of Arithmetic Progression (A.P) was sufficient to answer this question.
+As you can see, just having the basic knowledge of Arithmetic Progression (A.P) is sufficient to answer this question.

 Solution: Tn= a + (n - 1) d